 The aloe vera root system grows as pups get taller.
 Pups with some roots are ready to be separated.
 Healthy parent plants make better pups with strong roots.

 Aloe vera plants can live up to twelve years.
-They can make dozens of babies, making them great for plant lovers.
+They can make dozens of little plants, making them great for plant lovers.

 Common Signs of Aloe Vera Pup Distress